← Return to Cortex

 Can I get the full document?

-Qualified U.S. reviewers may request a copy through the contact page.
-Each submission is screened individually, and no materials are released until identity, citizenship, and stated intent are confirmed.
+Qualified U.S. reviewers may request an archived brief through the contact page.
+Each submission is screened individually, and no materials are released until identity, citizenship, intent, and custodial plan are confirmed.

 What do you require to review a request?

 Include your full name and affiliation, a concise statement of intended use, and proof of U.S. citizenship such as a government ID scan.
-Depending on the case, I may request an NDA acknowledgement or an institutional email for verification.
+Depending on the case, I may request an NDA acknowledgement, an institutional email for verification, or a custodial log for archive handling.

 Will you send copies outside the U.S.?